AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
 For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
-After entering burst mode, Total DMG dealt increases by 15% for 10s.
-Triggering it again resets the duration. | 10 Valkyries who use chakrams, 2-handers, blades, and fists deal 20% more Total DMG. | 15
+When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 Valkyries who use chakrams, 2-handers, blades, and fists deal 20% more Total DMG. | 15

 !!! note
-    Effective for 6.2
+    Effective for 6.2.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: